Alex Verdugo Player Props: Red Sox vs. Orioles

 Alex Verdugo At The Plate

-- Among the qualifying hitters in MLB, his batting average ranks 16th, his on-base percentage ranks 25th, and he is 44th in the league in slugging.
+- Among qualified hitters in MLB action, his batting average ranks 15th, his on-base percentage ranks 29th, and he is 50th in the league in slugging.

-- In eight games this year (34.8%), Verdugo has picked up an RBI, and in three of those games (13.0%) he had more than one.

-- He has scored in 15 games this year (65.2%), including multiple runs in three games.
+- He has scored in 16 of 24 games this year, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.